Honors & Awards

 » Season Touchdown Receptions, 10th (7, 2015)

-» Consecutive Games with a Reception, 3rd (29 consecutive games, active streak)
+» Consecutive Games with a Reception, 2nd (36 consecutive games)

-Westerkamp is coming off one of the most productive receiving seasons in Nebraska history and is poised to make a run at the school’s career receiving marks.
-Westerkamp caught 65 passes for 918 yards in 2015, good for the second and third-highest totals in school history, respectively, in those categories.
-Westerkamp’s effort in 2015 earned him second-team All-Big Ten honors from both the league’s coaches and media, and he is strong candidate for first-team accolades this fall.
+Westerkamp had one of the most productive receiving seasons in Nebraska history as a junior in 2015 with 65 catches for 918 yards in 2015, good for the second and third-highest totals in school history, respectively, in those categories.
+Westerkamp’s effort in 2015 earned him second-team All-Big Ten honors and he earned third-team accolades as a senior despite battling a series of injuries.

-Off the field, Westerkamp is a two-time Academic All-Big Ten selection.
-He is on track to earn his degree in management in December of 2016.
+Off the field, Westerkamp was a three-time Academic All-Big Ten selection and earned his degree in management in December of 2016.

 Westerkamp played in all 13 games and led the team with 65 receptions for 918 yards and seven touchdowns.
 Westerkamp’s 918 receiving yards were just 24 shy of the NU season yardage record and his 65 catches were the most ever for a Nebraska wide receiver and second-most by any player in school history.